 - Squealing noise coming from the engine

-When your car won’t start, it’s possible that it’s also an issue with the starter.
+When your car won’t go, it’s possible that it’s also an issue with the starter.
 Your starter is basically a small motor that’s powered by your battery.
-Its sole purpose is to start your engine.
+Its sole purpose is to start your engine when you turn the key in the ignition.
 Sometimes, a bad starter appears like there’s an issue with the battery.
-That’s because it makes a GRR noise, which sounds a lot like a dead battery would.
+That’s because it makes a GRR noise, which sounds a lot like dead car batteries would.

 You might also hear a clicking noise when you attempt to turn the key.
 To fix this problem, there’s not much you can do other than replace the starter.

 You might hear a nasty grinding sound that reminds you of shifting with a bad clutch.
 If this occurs, it’s actually damaged teeth in either the starter drive gear or your engine’s flywheel.
 On top of that, if the starter doesn’t turn at all, it might just be a solenoid or relay that’s causing the problem.
 It’s even possible that the ignition switch could be to blame.